brand icon Jan21

 Force of Nature kills 99.9% of viruses and bacteria, and it’s on the EPA’s List N, which means it’s approved for use against SARS-CoV-2 (the cause of Covid).
 It’s as effective as bleach with none of the harm.
 It also kills Salmonella, Norovirus, Listeria, STAPH, MRSA, Pseudomonas & Influenza A.

 Not only does it work well (check box #1), but it’s also easy to use (check box #2).
 I would even go as far as to say that it’s fun to use.
-My 1toddler thinks it’s pretty cool to press the button to make the all-purpose cleaner and watch the bubbles form.
+My son thinks it’s pretty cool to press the button to make the all-purpose cleaner and watch the bubbles form.
 Let’s be honest, I think it’s cool, too.

 Okay, let’s get into how it works and what I use it for and don’t!